Nili Gold: Origin, education, and career

-Nili Rachel Scharf Gold was born in Haifa, Israel, in 1948, to German-speaking parents.
-She earned a B.A. degree in Hebrew literature and Education from the Hebrew University of Jerusalem.
+Born in Haifa, Israel, in 1948, to German-speaking parents, she earned a B.A. degree in Hebrew literature and Education from the Hebrew University of Jerusalem.
 She came to the United States in 1972 and earned M.A. and PhD degrees from the Jewish Theological Seminary of America (JTSA) in New York City.
-Under the supervision of Avraham Holtz, she wrote her doctoral thesis on the evolving artistic principles, or poetics, of the late works of Yehuda Amichai (1924-2000).
+Under the supervision of Avraham Holtz, she wrote her doctoral thesis on the evolving artistic principles, or poetics, of the late works of Yehuda Amichai (1924–2000).

 From 1979 to 1998, she taught at Columbia University, in the Middle Eastern and Asian Languages and Cultures department.
 During the 1998–99 academic year, she was Associate Professor and Chair of the Hebrew Language department at the Jewish Theological Seminary of America.
 She joined the faculty at the University of Pennsylvania in 2000.